Espyo/Pikifen/readme.md

 * Unique features like weather conditions, complex missions, and more.
 * Content that can be edited via text files, or by just replacing the image and sound files.
 * Intuitive and deep editors, such as an area editor, animation editor, and more.
 (Made with [Dear ImGui](https://github.com/ocornut/imgui)!)
-* Scripting for custom objects using a finite state machine.
+* Scripting for custom objects using finite state machines.
 * Tools to help with debugging custom content.
 * A comprehensive but easy-to-follow manual to help with making content.
 * Customizable control schemes.
+* Filled with quality-of-life features and details, both for gameplay and for content-making.
 * Fairly low system requirements, no special permissions to run, no need to install, and less than 50 MB when extracted.
-* Filled with quality-of-life features and details, both for gameplay and for content-making.
+* Made almost entirely from scratch, as free and open-source software, for Windows, Linux (Steam Deck too!), and Mac.
 * Organized codebase with very few external dependencies.
-* Made almost entirely from scratch, as free and open-source software, for Windows, Linux, and Mac.

 ## Get the latest version